BadagalaAdarsh/Rubiks_Cube_Solver/README.md

  ### Other details regarding the project you can understand after going through the code

- ### I would really like to thank @Dhamareshwarakumar as I have taken his code as my reference and made some tweaks to it so that it will work for my use case
+ ### I would really like to thank @VickneshB as I have taken his code as my reference and made some tweaks to it so that it will work for my use case